Euro zone in deep downturn as China, U.S. tick up

 "The weak PMI outturn for November is a major disappointment in light of the increases in the German and French PMI surveys, and suggest the recession on the euro zone's periphery is gathering further pace."

-German business activity shrank for a seventh straight month in November, dragged down by services firms, while the French PMI signalled the risk of a sharp economic contraction taking place this quarter.
+German business activity shrank for a seventh straight month in November, dragged down by services firms, while the French PMI signaled the risk of a sharp economic contraction taking place this quarter.

-The euro zone's periphery -- countries such as Spain, Portugal and Greece -- have laboured under severe austerity policies that have deepened their recessions and sparked popular unrest.
+The euro zone's periphery -- countries such as Spain, Portugal and Greece -- have labored under severe austerity policies that have deepened their recessions and sparked popular unrest.

 A reminder that the euro zone's sovereign debt crisis has further to run came on Wednesday, as international lenders failed for the second week to reach a deal for emergency aid for Greece.

-Still, Spain managed to sell nearly 4 billion euros with ease at auction on Thursday, kicking off its funding programme for a daunting 2013.
+Still, Spain managed to sell nearly 4 billion euros with ease at auction on Thursday, kicking off its funding program for a daunting 2013.

 Markit's flash euro zone services PMI fell to 45.7 this month, its lowest reading since July 2009 and failing to meet the expectations of economists who thought it would hold at October's 46.0.